rottenstea/Empirical_isochrones/README.md

 ## Documentation

-The documentation for the project is provided via `Sphinx` and can be found [here](docs/build/html/index.html).
+The documentation for the project is provided via `Sphinx` and will be hosted via ReadTheDocs soon.

 ## License